vuepress/vuepress-theme-blog/example/_posts/2019-5-6-writing-a-vuepress-theme-4.md

   `lastUpdated` is the UNIX timestamp of this file's last git commit, for more details, refer to [Last Updated](../theme/default-theme-config.md#last-updated).
 :::

-## Content Excerpt

-If a markdown file contains a `<!-- more -->` comment, any content above the comment will be extracted and exposed as `$page.excerpt`.
-If you are building custom theme for blogging, this data can be used to render a post list with excerpts.

 ## App Level Enhancements

 Themes can enhance the Vue app that VuePress uses by exposing an `enhanceApp.js` file at the root of the theme.
 The file should `export default` a hook function which will receive an object containing some app-level values.
 You can use this hook to install additional Vue plugins, register global components, or add additional router hooks: